All Episodes

 There's other claims in what Trump said that are extremely important.

-Very similar to how liberals were saying that the hacking of the 2016 election was controlled by Vladimir Putin, or that Saddam Hussein was responsible for the 9-11 attack because he was in an alliance with Al-Qaeda.
+Very similar to how liberals were saying that the hacking of the 2016 election was controlled by Vladimir Putin or that Saddam Hussein was responsible for the 9-11 attack because he was in an alliance with al-Qaeda.

-Obviously, they're they're trying to say that because what they want to do, and I hope you can see this, it's as clear as day.
+Obviously, they're trying to say that because what they want to do, and I hope you can see this, it's as clear as day.

 This is not about drugs coming to the United States.